 Explore pediatric pharmacotherapeutics with emphasis on pharmacokinetics, pharmacodynamics, administration and education in acute care settings.
 For each semester hour of credit earned, one lecture hour a week for one semester.
+Nursing 395D, or 394W and 393D may not both be counted.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing.